Transcript

 On completion of all aspects of this learning programme, you should be able to:

-This e-assessment is linked with the CPPE Hypertension focal point programme and assesses you on the learning outcomes within that programme.
+This e-assessment is linked with the CPPE Vascular risk and the NHS health check programme and assesses you on the learning outcomes within that programme.

 Why should I do this assessment?